hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a validation check for 'reception_number', 'book', and 'page' for the 'record' script
 - [ ] Extrapolate and generalize the syntax of the 'record_comments' function in leopard 'record' (and all other county engine 'record' scripts)
 - [ ] Add element attributes onto Document instances in the 'transform' class
-- [ ] The 'document.result_number' attribute is not being used in the 'record' script, but is set using the 'handle_multiple_documents' function from the 'executors' script--integrate this attribute
+- [ ] The 'document.result_number' attribute is not being used in the 'record' script, but is set using the 'handle_multiple_documents' function from the 'executor' script--integrate this attribute
-- [ ] Create a 'next_result' function to pass into the 'executors' script--goes along with adding a 'multiple_documents' route
+- [ ] Create a 'next_result' function to pass into the 'executor' script--goes along with adding a 'multiple_documents' route
-- [ ] Execute function 'search_documents_from_list' had a comment  "naptime()  # --- script runs without issues while this nap was in place" before the 'executors' script was worked in => review to determine if the 'search' function needs to be updated
+- [ ] Execute function 'search_documents_from_list' had a comment  "naptime()  # --- script runs without issues while this nap was in place" before the 'executor' script was worked in => review to determine if the 'search' function needs to be updated

 ### Mountain Lion